 - As the country’s media centre, Toronto has four major daily newspapers – Toronto Star, Toronto Sun, Globe and Mail (national) and National Post (national) – and is home to the major national broadcasters (CBC and CTV).

-- One of North America’s major sports markets, Toronto’s professional sports teams include Toronto Blue Jays (baseball), Toronto Maple Leafs (hockey), Toronto Raptors (basketball), Toronto Argonauts (football), Toronto FC (soccer), and Toronto Rock (Lacrosse).
-Toronto will add a new team, the Toronto Wolfpack (rugby) to its sports roster.
+- One of North America’s major sports markets, Toronto’s professional sports teams include Toronto Blue Jays (baseball), Toronto Maple Leafs (hockey), Toronto Raptors (basketball), Toronto Argonauts (football), Toronto FC (soccer), Toronto Rock (Lacrosse), and Toronto Wolfpack (rugby).

 - Taste a peameal bacon sandwich (with honey mustard) and a butter tart at the 200-year-old St. Lawrence Market.

 - Ride the 501 “Red Rocket” streetcar along Queen Street from The Beaches in the east to the west end, through the heart of downtown and passing through the eclectic neighbourhoods of Leslieville, Riverside, Queen West, West Queen West, Parkdale and Roncesvalles along the way.

 - Take the ferry to the Toronto Islands for a day in the parks and on the beaches – a piece of calm outside the hustle and bustle of the city.
 Refreshing signs read “Please walk on the grass.”

 - Catch live music at one of Toronto’s legendary music venues such as the Horseshoe Tavern (where the Rolling Stones have played many surprise concerts), The Rex (for live jazz) or the iconic Massey Hall.

 - Wander the eclectic and bohemian Kensington Market for vintage finds, organic coffee, tacos, Jamaican patties, gourmet cheese shops, green grocers and Indian spices.